Ahh, the humble coffee bean. Never has a more loved, complex, controversial, and historical ingredient.

 Coffee house topics of discussion included politics, gossip, business ideas, current events and debate.
 In fact, historians often associate the Age of Enlightenment with the widespread popularity of coffeehouses in English society.

 But not all was always peachy keen for the coffee bean.
 Many a revolution can be traced back to coffee house gatherings where ideas spread and convictions hardened into action.
 The connection between the coffee house and the spread of ideas made coffee a risk to political and religious establishments.

 This made coffee a target.

 A coffee prohibition in Turkey resulted in any second-time offender being sewn up in a leather bag and thrown into the river.
 In other parts of the Arab world, coffee was suppressed by authorities in an effort to stifle it's spread, although these bans were usually short lived.
 Like alcohol, coffee served too powerful a tonic to ban without stirring public unrest.

 Finally, in the early 1700s, coffee growing spread rapidly throughout the tropics, becoming a perfect crop (addicting and grown cheaply) for the European empires to trade.

 The first license to sell coffee in the American colonies was issued in 1670 to an individual in Boston.
 It wasn't long before the big London coffeehouses established coffee houses in America.
 After the Boston Tea Party of 1765, drinking coffee, which could be imported directly from French and Dutch colonies, became an act of patriotism.
 By choosing coffee over the British taxed, and favorite, tea, Americans found a way to circumvent paying unjust taxes.
-This helped fuel coffee's popularity in American culture, and may be the reason why coffee is a more popular drink than tea nowadays.
+This helped fuel coffee's popularity in American culture and may be why coffee is a more popular drink than tea nowadays.

 The instant coffee revolution is known as the first of three “Waves” of coffee.
 The coffee waves go like this: